tobega/tailspin-v0/TailspinReference.md

 _Future work_: A way to match processors by their protocol, i.e. the messages they respond to.

 ### Data Dictionary
 A data dictionary is a collection of descriptions of all data elements you use in your program.
+Or, more accurately, your module.
+Separate files and modules each have their own data dictionary.

 A data type can be defined with a name, as part of a global data dictionary, by the statement starting with the word `data`, followed by an [identifier](#identifiers) and a [matcher](#matchers).